BlagojeBlagojevic/Random/main/ESP32.md

 	ESP_ERROR_CHECK(esp_wifi_init(&wifi_config));
 ```

-If nvs flash is enabled  `nvs_flash_init()`
+Nvs flash must be enabled  `nvs_flash_init()` .
-all wifi_configs are saved in flash memory and on next setup will be loaded from it.
+All wifi_configs are saved in flash memory and on next setup will be loaded from it.

 ### Second phase